We spend a good chunk of our day at work, and it’s no surprise we’re stressed more than ever. Have a look at these sobering statistics:

 - Physical exercise

 I interpret these activities as mindful breaks.
-At my corporate job, my favorite mindful break was to go to a yoga class if I had the time, I was fortunate that there was a studio close to the office.
+At my corporate job, my favourite mindful break was to go to a yoga class if I had the time, I was fortunate that there was a studio close to the office.

 These days I work from home, so I have my yoga mat laid out and every so often I practice a few poses in between writing, when I feel stuck, bored, or when I start to worry about the other projects on my plate.
+I also enjoy quick guided meditations when I’m not motivated to do it alone.

 If these practices aren’t accessible, you can do the breath awareness exercise mentioned above, or better yet, go for a walking meditation to a nearby park.